fabric8io/fabric8/FAQ.md

 #### Deprecations

-FAB (Fuse Application Bundles) has been deprecated for the 1.1 release, and is scheduled to be removed in the following releas.
+FAB (Fuse Application Bundles) has been deprecated for the 1.1 release, and is scheduled to be removed in the following release.

 ### Configuration questions